gokr/spry/samples/README.md

 The *.nim examples are compiled using nim:

-	nim c ni2nim.nim
+	nim c spry2nim.nim

 ...and then run:

-	./ni2nim
+	./spry2nim

 ...or all in one:

-	nim c -r ni2nim
+	nim c -r spry2nim

-The *.ni examples are either run directly if you have a "ni" interpreter in your path, or you run them like:
+The *.sy examples are either run directly if you have a "spry" interpreter in your path, or you run them like:

-	../bin/ni hello.ni
+	../bin/spry hello.sy